 How Much Marijuana Can My Medical Card Get Me in Washington?

 Medical card holders in Washington can purchase and hold up to three ounces of usable marijuana, up to 48 ounces of marijuana-infused products in solid form, up to 216 ounces of infused marijuana product in liquid form or up to 21 grams of marijuana concentrates.
 This is seen as a very liberal possession limit compared to other states.

 Your medical card also provides the right to grow plants at home.
 People have a right to grow six plants at a time.
 Healthcare professionals may allow up to 15 if your condition requires it.
-Pooling resources are allowed so you may work with other registered patients to grow plants in a collective garden.
+Pooling resources are allowed so you may work with other registered consumers to grow plants in a collective garden.
 Collective gardens may have up to 60 plants.

 Recreational possession limits will be different on all accounts.

 How Can I Buy Medical Marijuana in Washington?

 There are marijuana dispensaries across the state of Washington.
 Although many were specialized to cultivate, manufacture, and sell to either medical or recreational customers, a number of medical-only dispensaries were forced to close after the passing of the Cannabis Patient Protection Act.
-To meet demand, however, recreational dispensaries often provide medical marijuana to patients with valid medical cards.
+To meet demand, however, recreational dispensaries often provide medical marijuana to medical consumers with valid medical cards.

 Conflicting laws require that medical marijuana is purchased in cash or, on occasion, debit cards.

 What Else Should I Know?